acoby/ansible-collection/README.md

 ## Roles

-- acoby.collection.common - a base role for all systems
+- acoby.collection.common - a base role for all systems, contains common, fail2ban, ssh, firewall
-- acoby.collection.fail2ban - a role for managing fail2ban (requires acoby.collection.common)
-- acoby.collection.ssh - a role for managing SSH (requires acoby.collection.fail2ban)
-- acoby.collection.firewall - a role for managing a iptables based firewall (requires acoby.collection.ssh)
-- acoby.collection.icinga_agent - a role for managing an icinga agent (requires acoby.collection.firewall)
+- acoby.collection.icinga_agent - a role for managing an icinga agent (requires acoby.collection.common)
 - acoby.collection.pan - a role for managing a private area network between all hosts in a cluster (requires acoby.collection.icinga_agent)

 - acoby.collection.ca_server - a role for managing a CA provider instance (requires acoby.collection.common)